Use these resources to help the user mount the Harrier UAV Matrice 200 and 210 Launcher Bundle.

 Before you Fly

-Switch on the Electronics package.
-Make sure the Mayday is armed.
-Press and hold the Red Mayday button until the red light comes on and stays bright.
-Once armed if you power cycle the Mayday it will power up armed.
-Next switch on the Skycat rescue radio and make sure it is bound.
-Pressing the release button on the transmitter will cause the Mayday ATS to release the parachute.
-To disarm press and hold the black button until the red light goes out and turns to blue.
+Turn on the SATS-MINI.
+Make sure the SATS-MINI is armed.
+Press and hold the Mode button until the status LED blinks Red.
+Once armed, if you power cycle the SATS-MINI, it will still power up armed.
+Next, switch on the Skycat rescue radio and make sure it is bound.
+Pressing the release button on the transmitter will cause the SATS-MINI to release the parachute.
+To disarm, press and hold the mode button until the status LAD flashes Green.

 Emergency Power Cut

 Be sure to setup your Matrice copter options so you can initiate an emergency power cut.
-This is general a combined stick function with both sticks down and in, or down and out.
-Verify this is enabled.
-When the parachute ejects the pilot will need to cut power.
-Because the harnesses and shock cord are made of Spectra line the turning rotors will not be able to cut the line regardless.
-Also the parachute is ejected about 10 feet out well away form the copter so the rotors can not affect the parachute.
-Some DJI copters now automatically cut power if the orientation of the copter is not level for and extended period of time.
+This is generally a combined stick function with both sticks down and in, or down and out.
+Verify that this is enabled.
+When the parachute ejects, the pilot will need to cut power.
+Because the harnesses and shock cord are made of Spectra line, the turning rotors should not be able to cut the lines regardless.
+Additionally, the parachute is ejected about 10 feet out well away from the copter so the rotors can not affect the parachute.
+Some DJI copters now automatically cut power if the orientation of the copter is not level for an extended period of time.

 When the Parachute Ejects

-If the parachute does eject once the copter lands you can disconnect the parachute and carefully fold and roll up the parachute with the line around it.
+If the parachute does eject once the copter lands, you can disconnect the parachute and carefully fold and roll it up with the line around it.
 Avoid tangles.
-The Mayday is disarmed by pressing and holding the black button until the Mayday ATS light turns blue.
+The SATS-MINI is disarmed by pressing and holding the mode button until the status light turns Green.

 Contact Us if you have questions or require any help!